A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Acknowledgments

 \section{Acknowledgments}

-The second author's research has been supported by the \emph{Swiss National Science Foundation} as part of the \emph{Early Postdoc.Mobility} grant P1TIP2\_152282 and the third author's research has been supported by the \emph{Swiss National Science Foundation} as part of the \emph{Early Postdoc.Mobility} grant P2TIP2\_152293.
+The second author's research has been partially supported by the Netherlands Organisation for Scientific Research (NWO) TOP2 (617.001.301) grant and by the \emph{Swiss National Science Foundation} as part of the \emph{Early Postdoc.Mobility} grant P1TIP2\_152282 while the author was at the University of Paris-Dauphine.
+The third author's research has been partially supported by the \emph{Swiss National Science Foundation} as part of the \emph{Early Postdoc.Mobility} grant P2TIP2\_152293 while the author was at the Department of Economics and Management, University of Brescia, Italy.
+The authors also thank the reviewers and the editor for very valuable comments and suggestions (including, but not limited to, ideas to prove that PP with approximable rational numbers can decide the halting problem and including the discussion regarding the choice of transition amplitudes in a quantum Turing machine) that greatly improved the manuscript.